AkshaySandbox/AIE5-PythonicRag/README.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+#### Answer
+Streaming is useful because it enhances user experience by providing real-time feedback, reducing perceived latency, and making systems feel more responsive.
+It improves efficiency by processing data incrementally, enables scalability in real-time applications, and allows users to refine queries or stop processing early.
+Streaming fosters transparency, builds trust, and is ideal for generating long-form or creative content.
+In Retrieval-Augmented Question and Answer, it keeps users engaged by showing progress as the response is generated.

 ### On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.